Bivas-Biswas/kaj-manage/README.md

   Husky runs the pre hooks and lint-staged tell him which file need to sees like a brother.
 In this project I used as when I committed, it checked all files prettier style and eslint problem. my lint-staged [🔗](https://github.com/Bivas-Biswas/kaj-manage/blob/main/package.json#L79-L82)
 - ⏲ [moment.js](https://momentjs.com/) is a Date Formatter.
 It helped me to convert TimeStram to date.
 Also some inbuild function `calender()` change format `2021-10-13T03:08:41+05:30` to `Today at 3:09 AM`
 - ⚓ Other packages [React Icons](https://react-icons.github.io/react-icons/) (helped to get free svg icons), [react-modal](https://github.com/reactjs/react-modal#react-modal) (helped to create modal easily), [react-loading-skeleton](https://github.com/dvtng/react-loading-skeleton#react-loading-skeleton) (helped to add loading skeleton).
 - Lastly Acknowledge to me.
-How I managed all packages. 💪
+How I managed all those packages. 💪

 [contributors-shield]: https://img.shields.io/github/contributors/Bivas-Biswas/kaj-manage.svg?style=for-the-badge
 [contributors-url]: https://github.com/Bivas-Biswas/kaj-manage/graphs/contributors